Research, Partnerships, and Centers

 Research at the School of Social Work

 The School of Social Work has a robust research engine that comprises 20% of the overall external research dollars at Portland State University.
-Learn more by visiting one of the centers or projects highlighted on the left like the Regional Research Institute for Human Services, The Center for Improvement of Child and Family Services or Center for Interdisciplinary Mentoring Research.
+Learn more by visiting one of the centers or projects highlighted on the left or the Regional Research Institute for Human Services, The Center for Improvement of Child and Family Services or Center for Interdisciplinary Mentoring Research.

 The mission of the School of Social Work Continuing Education (SSWCE) program is to meet the ongoing needs of the social work and other helping professions for high-quality, community-informed learning experiences that: